cumulativerecords/archivalProcess/README.md

 # archivalProcess

-This document maps out the archival process with CRDS, from Initial Idea to Immortal Archive.
+This document maps out the archival process with CRDS.